-5. Send Encrypted Emails
+5. Send Encrypted Emails with Confidential Mode

-7. Set up Mail Delegation
+7. Setup Mail Delegation

 Not many people know about Gmail’s Mail Delegation feature, which is shame because it’s really handy.
 The feature lets you grant access to your Gmail account to multiple people, without you having to share your password or other details.
 Plus, the delegates only get limited access to your account.
 A delegate can send or reply to emails sent by you, read your emails, delete emails and manage contacts.
 However, a delegate can’t change your Gmail password, account settings or chat with anyone.

 To add a delegate, head over to Gmail Settings.
-Then, head to the “Account and Import” tab and in the “Grant access to your account” section, click on “Add another account“.
+Then, head to the “Account and Import” tab and in the“Grant access to your account” section, click on “Add another account“.

 Then, you will have to enter the email address of the person you want to add as delegate.
 After you’ve entered, click on “Next Step“.

 Then, click on “Send email to grant access“, after which an email will be sent to the email address you entered.
 The recipient will have to accept the invitation from the email.
 Once done, it should take a few hours before the delegate can access your account.